Insect farming: Mealworms

 The mealworm (Tenebrio molitor L.) is the larvae form of a species of darkling beetles (Coleoptera).
 The optimum incubation temperature is 25 ̊C - 27 ̊C and its embryonic development lasts 4 – 6 days.
-It has a long larvae period of about half a year with the optimum temperature and low moisture terminates.
+It has a long larval period of about half a year with the optimum temperature and low moisture terminates.
 The protein content of Tenebrio molitor larvae, adult, exuvium and excreta are 46.44, 63.34, 32.87, and 18.51% respectively.

 Buffaloworms

 Buffaloworms, also called lesser mealworms, is the common name of Alphitobius diaperinus.
 Its larvae superficially resemble small wireworms or true mealworms (Tenebrio spp.).
-They are approximately 7 to 11 mm in length at last instar.
+They are approximately 7 to 11 mm in length at the last instar.
 Freshly emerged larvae are a milky color.
 The pale color tinge returns to that of the first/second instar larva when preparing to molt, while a yellowish-brown appearance after molting.
 In addition, it was reported that it has the highest level of iron bioavailability.